Checkpoint (1956 film)

-Checkpoint is a 1956 British crime drama film directed by Ralph Thomas and starring Anthony Steel, Odile Versois, Stanley Baker, and James Robertson Justice.
+Checkpoint is a 1956 British crime drama film directed by Ralph Thomas and starring Anthony Steel, Odile Versois, Stanley Baker and James Robertson Justice.
+It was written by Robin Estridge.

 Plot

 O'Donovan breaks into a safe in a factory in Florence, Italy, late at night.
 That triggers a burglar alarm, and he shoots the night watchman and at least one policeman; his gunfire also starts a fire that consumes the factory.
 He goes to Francesca and demands she put him in contact with Petersen, her boss.
 Petersen hides O'Donovan at his villa.

 In England, Warren Ingram tells Michael of his connection to the fiasco.
 Ingram, an industrial magnate, hired O'Donovan to lure away the designer for the Volta D'Italia car racing team, in hopes of making his team world champions.
 O'Donovan was unable to do that, so turned to industrial espionage, against Ingram's explicit orders not to do anything illegal, violent or risky.
 Ingram decides to smuggle O'Donovan out of the country, and Michael recommends driver Bill Fraser who needs money for a race car he has designed and is building.

 The team board a flight to Italy, followed by Ingram and Michael.
 There, Fraser mends his strained romantic relationship with Francesca.
 Hiding at Petersen's villa, O'Donovan is displeased to hear that Ingram wants him to go to Bombay via Switzerland.
 O'Donovan tells Petersen to inform Ingram that he will sell the plans for the "fuel intake" Ingram wanted.
 At his team's garage, Ingram tells team manager Thornhill to team young driver Johnny Carpenter with his friend Fraser for the important upcoming race from Florence to Locarno.
 After sending Thornhill to the refueling stop at Milan, Ingram meets with O'Donovan and reluctantly buys the plans.

 Between them, Petersen and his girlfriend Gabriela drug Johnny's drinks.
 Next day, Ingram calls Bill to Johnny's room, where Johnny is unconscious next to a whisky bottle.
 Since no last-minute driver changes are allowed, Ingram offers Bill financial backing for his race car in exchange for taking the risk of breaching the rules by substituting another co-driver for Johnny.
 Bill agrees.